 The Dilawri Award for Students of Promise was established by the Dilawri family and Luther alumnus Ajay Dilawri (HS'86) for students of academic promise who, due to financial constraints, would not otherwise be able to afford to attend Luther College High School.
 This bursary covers annual tuition fees, dorm fees and may provide for other additional costs provided the student maintains good academic standing.

-The Kramer Family Bursary was established by the Kramer family for Aboriginal students who show academic promise but due to financial constraints and socio-economic factors would not otherwise attend Luther College High School.
+The Kramer Family Bursary was established by the Kramer family for Indigenous students who show academic promise but due to financial constraints and socio-economic factors would not otherwise attend Luther College High School.
 This bursary covers annual tuition fees, dorm fees and may provide for other additional costs provided the student maintains good academic standing.
-It is awarded to Aboriginal students who demonstrate academic promise, a positive attitude, a willingness to work hard, and a student desire to succeed as well as financial need.
+It is awarded to Indigenous students who demonstrate academic promise, a positive attitude, a willingness to work hard, and a student desire to succeed as well as financial need.

 The Ritenburg Family Bursary is awarded to students who have demonstrated financial need and show a particular interest in the performing arts (music, dance or drama).
 It is a renewable bursary of $1,000 per year for up to four years (Grades 9 to 12).
 This bursary was established by Jim and Jacquie Ritenburg to recognize the positive influence the school had on their family.
 Jim graduated from Luther in 1977, and daughter Laura graduated in 2004.